theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    It's a common misbelief that blocks with a lower block hash (i.e. more leading zeros) contribute more to the cumulated [chainwork](https://github.com/bitcoin/bitcoin/blob/df536883d263781c2abe944afc85f681cda635ed/src/chain.h#L162) than a block with a larger hash (less leading zeros).
-Calculating the block hash consists of a large number of (independent) SHA256 hashing operations until a hash is found which is lower than the current [target](https://en.bitcoin.it/wiki/Target) (which is stored in the [`nBits`](https://github.com/bitcoin/bitcoin/blob/df536883d263781c2abe944afc85f681cda635ed/src/chain.h#L180) field of the blockheader and gets adjusted every 2016 blocks as part of the difficulty adjustment algorithm).
+Calculating the block hash consists of many (independent) SHA256 hashing operations until a hash is found which is lower than the current [target](https://en.bitcoin.it/wiki/Target) (which is stored in the [`nBits`](https://github.com/bitcoin/bitcoin/blob/df536883d263781c2abe944afc85f681cda635ed/src/chain.h#L180) field of the blockheader and gets adjusted every 2016 blocks as part of the difficulty adjustment algorithm).
    Each of this hashing operations is independent of all hashing operations before.
 As the result of SHA256 is pseudorandomly distributed the probability of finding a hash meeting the _target_ requirements is only dependent on the current _target_ value itself.
-   Any hash below  the _target_ will be considered as a valid block proof, but the probability of finding such a hash is the same **for all values below the _target_** (no matter if it has 30 or 15 leading zeros).
+   Any hash below  the _target_ will be considered as a valid block proof, but the probability of finding such a hash is the same **for all values below the _target_** (no matter if it has 15 or 30 leading zeros).
    For this reason only the difficulty value (`= highest target / current target`) which was active at the time of block generation is accounted to the amount of total work (see [validation.cpp#L3138](https://github.com/bitcoin/bitcoin/blob/20677ffa22e93e7408daadbd15d433f1e42faa86/src/validation.cpp#L3138) to see where the work of current block is added to `nChainWork` and see [`GetBlockProof(…)` in chain.cpp](https://github.com/bitcoin/bitcoin/blob/aaaaad6ac95b402fe18d019d67897ced6b316ee0/src/chain.cpp#L122-L135) to see how the block work is calculated only from the blockheader's `nBits` (=current target) header field).

+1. **Difficulty adjustment is based off of the previous 2016 blocks.**

+   The difficulty adjustment algorithm has an off-by-one bug that leads to the calculation based off of the previous 2015 blocks, rather than precisely 2016.

 ## Transactions
 1. **Once a valid transaction is in the mempool, it will end up in the blockchain.**